 The Downs-Jones Library is the central study space on campus, located between the Student Union and Evans Hall, and across from Jackson-Moody.
 It was remodeled in 2013, and is open to all students, faculty, and staff.
-As the location of one of the campus Wi-Fi ("AirRam") hotspots, it has reliable high-speed internet and is a popular area for students to relax between classes, do research, read a magazine, check out a novel, or work on projects.
+As the location of one of the campus Wi-Fi ("AirRam") hotspots, it has reliable high-speed internet and is a popular area for students to relax between classes, do research, play a game, check out a novel or graphic novel, or work on projects.
 Professional librarians are available to assist students with exploring, using, and citing the library's print and online resources.
 The Downs-Jones Library has two levels and is an ADA-compliant building.